camerahacks/video-production/README.md

 ## Hardware
 Here's a list of the equipment I'm currently using.
 The links below are Amazon affiliate links because...
 I gotta get something out of it.
 There's no additional cost to you but I get a small commission if you make a purchase through my links below.

-Canon RP - This is the same camera I use for personal use.
-It has a bad rep but it's a great travel camera.
-4K on this camera is pretty awful, but all my current workflow is in 1080p
+[Canon RP](https://amzn.to/3N4bL6z) - This is the same camera I use for personal use.
+It's a full frame camera and great for pictures.
+It has a bad rep but it's an awesome travel camera.
+4K on this camera is pretty awful, but all my current workflows are in 1080p</br>
+[Zoom H1n](https://amzn.to/4dAPHuU) - Basic microphone and voice recorder.
+I have it plugged directly to the camera for better audio capture.
+There's a new version called H1 Essential that is essentially (pun intended) the same product with newer packaging.
+The new version has some better niceties like a metal tripod threads instead of plastic.